facebookresearch/body2hands/README.md

 ## visualize model with body and image as input
 ./wrapper.sh ../video_data/Multi/sample/chemistry_test/seq1/ test_wim_
 ```

+After running the above visualization code, you can check to see if the first few generated visualizations match ours by checking `video_data/Multi/sample/chemistry_test/seq1/sample_results/test_predicted_body_3d_frontal/<%04d.png>` or `video_data/Multi/sample/chemistry_test/seq1/sample_results/test_wim_predicted_body_3d_frontal/<%04d.png>` depending on if you run with body only input or body+image input respectively.

 ## SMPLx Plug-in Demo
 We also provide a quick plug-in script for SMPLx body model compatibility using FrankMocap to obtain the 3D body poses (as opposed to Adam body model using MTC).